 Babies come into our lives and turn everything upside down in ways we never could have anticipated.
-Even under the best and happiest of circumstances, pregnancy is often stressful and demanding for women.
+Even under the best and happiest of circumstances, pregnancy is often stressful and demanding for clients.
 Expectations abound at work, at home and among extended family members.
-Choosing a care provider and birth setting, coping with common discomforts, waiting for test results and adjusting to a shifting body image are only a few of the challenges many pregnant women face.
+Choosing a care provider and birth setting, coping with common discomforts, waiting for test results and adjusting to a shifting body image are only a few of the challenges many pregnant clients face.

-Because the childbearing experience presents so many concerns, supportive care integrated into your prenatal care can soften the pointy edges.
-Women who have a history of domestic violence or sexual abuse, eating disorders or clinical depression may benefit most from a few sessions with a professional therapist before and after giving birth.
+Because the childbearing experience presents so many concerns, supportive care integrated into your prenatal care can soften the pointy edges. clients who have a history of domestic violence or sexual abuse, eating disorders or clinical depression may benefit most from a few sessions with a professional therapist before and after giving birth.
 Referrals are given to collaborating therapists.